 As demonstrated in the Hall study, our bodies adapt our energy expenditure based on how much energy we consume.
 Both sides of the calories in vs calories out equation are incredibly hard to calculate accurately!

-Unless you are able to weigh and measure everything you eat for the rest of your life accurately, the best approach is to aim for a dietary approach that:
+Unless you can weigh and measure everything you eat for the rest of your life accurately, the best approach is to aim for a dietary approach that:

 - maintain your lean muscle mass (so you maintain a high metabolic rate and continue to burn energy), and